the King of Cups

 Each sneaker wave hit me full force, trying to pull me out to sea, grasping at my hems with the gravity and cycles of an insane moon, stinging my eyes.
 Is that why I cried?
 I saw the image of the king as a lighthouse, guiding my ship through the storm, holding space.

 The king of cups became my guide, my star.
 Treading water in the ocean, in these waves, was exhausting.
 I realized I would only survive by diving under the waves, into the depths, letting the current carry me.
-Feeling the feels but without them depleating me.
+Feeling the feels but without them depleting me.
 Feeling the storm above but only in the churn of the waters.
 I needed to "open myself to this dynamic process of life becoming more of itself. "

 The Between the Worlds Podcast spoke to me: "What we do to the material world we do to the emotional and spiritual world as well and visa-vis and that's also the fundamental principle of magic, that there is no separation between spirit, body, and mind. " is not about getting rid of death or suffering but rather "expanding to such a degree spiritually or conceptually, that you recognize that there is no death, that it is all Life and making peace with that process.... that death is just a moment in an ongoing and infinite process of change and transformation.... let go... and open ourselves to this dynamic process of life becoming more of itself. "